cainam/gentoo-image-builder/README.md

 - different initial builder
 - cross-compiling

+### Preserving across images
+portage.provided and /var/db/pkg are preserved inside the builder image.
+If a new image is build, the builder puts package.provide and /var/db/pkg in place for emerge to consider the related packages as already installed which will later be the case when the image itself is build using the former image as parent image.

+### Image tags
+Only the base image gets a latest tag, all other tags get dedicated tags with the tags determined in this order:
+- explicitly set
+- from the software version of the same name
+- from the portage version

+### Image tests
+tests can be specified using test attribute which will be used to execute the container running this command.
+If it succeeds, image is considered ok.

+### build types
 On the other hand it goes beyond kubler supporting
 - not only kubler build images, but also freely scripted ones and direct pull/push of images from a registry

 The process is based on a central image definition structure which includes the type of a build, the description how to build and the image it depends on.
 An example can be found in the examples folder.

+## Variables
+* if the variable images_details_var is set, the role will store details like image section or tag of the input images in a variable named after the content of images_details_var

 ## How the images are build
 From Gentoo a first builder is created called builder-scratch which is used for images that are build "FROM scratch".